Shxqz/ShxqzPhysics/README.md

 Use CSP 0.2.9+

-BTW I'm accepting comissions as of November, for more info DM me on Discord
+BTW I'm accepting commissions as of November, for more info DM me on Discord